 Sales teams that pay more attention to sales prospecting are able to get more meetings and conversations with high-potential prospects.
 They can, thus, achieve significantly better outcomes.

-Many small businesses are often of the idea that buyers don’t want to receive cold calls or learn about new products they are not interested in.
+Many growing businesses are often of the idea that buyers don’t want to receive cold calls or learn about new products they are not interested in.
 On the contrary, buyers actually want sales teams to proactively reach out to them.

 Research suggests that 71% of buyers want to hear from the business early in the sales process.
 This gives you an opportunity to make an impact on the prospects at an early stage in their decision-making process.